jdolinay/pi-battery-widget/README.md

 of that repository.
 The low power warnings and the automatic shutdown are now part of the pi-top software.

+>On latest upgrade of Raspian Stretch (December 1, 2017) a new battery icon
+>*Battery (pi-top / laptop)* is automatically installed and enabled on the pi-top rev 1.
+>Installation of this battery widget should not be required anymore.

 **Installation**

 Open a terminal and type the following